 Can Morton’s neuroma come back after surgery?

-No. But sometimes surgery does not fix the pain even though the Morton’s neuroma is completely excised.
-You need to be aware that surgery is not 100%.
+No. But sometimes, surgery does not fix the pain even though Morton’s neuroma is completely excised.
+So you need to be aware that surgery is not 100%.

 Final word from Sportdoctorlondon